IngAnto93/workshopUs63/README.md

 #### 5. Check pushed image

-You can check that the image was successfully pushed to the repository using the command `gcloud artifacts docker images list` as follow:
+Once the build has successfully completed, you can check that the image was pushed to the repository using the command `gcloud artifacts docker images list` as follows:

 	gcloud artifacts docker images list europe-west4-docker.pkg.dev/workshop-307013/docker-repository/workshop-us63 --include-tags